balenaltd/handbook/Support.md

 5. Open the Scratch Pad and peruse the content - The scratch pad has a wealth of knowledge of in-the-wild issues, workarounds, canned responses for users, how to do things internally, etc. This is a good place to look for answers before pinging others.
 Now you are ready to get stuck in!
 If you encounter any access restrictions for any of the above, ping the operations guys (Aggelos and Apostolis at the time of writing) or the support lead (Shaun at the time of writing.)
 NB!!
 If you find that you often need to dig into a users device then you should ask Shaun Mulligan if you can get device access and then follow the setup guide for Accessing User Devices.

+### Support tools scratchpad

+#### Gitter
+Has private messaging, but please don't use it (unless it's an emergency), because we can't capture the conversation in a way that lets other folks see what's going on and help.

+#### Intercom
+If a user complains that they don't see the icon on the website, they may be blocking it.
+You can ask them to disable the blocker.

+#### Zendesk
+The heavy-duty helpdesk app we used, though we access it through Front.
+Please don't respond to users via Zendesk, or we won't capture the content in Front.

+#### Front
+All roads lead to Front, and those roads break sometimes.
+Something to be aware of.
+(We can add more helpful information here as we get it.)

 ## The Support Week
 * **IMPORTANT** - During your 4 hour slot, covering support is your full time and we aim to respond to all questions within 20 minutes or so.
 If you find reasonable gaps while working on support then by all means work on other tasks, however you should not allow this to interfere with your support duties.
 Keep a close eye on Front, Zendesk, Gitter and Resin Talk, responding as quickly and as accurately as possible to any new message.